Newborn Screening Information for Providers:

 Within Minnesota, birth hospitals are legally responsible for collecting a newborn screening specimen for every infant born at the facility and for sending the specimen to the Newborn Screening Program.

 If transferring an infant to another hospital/unit, the birth hospital should collect the newborn screening specimen before the infant leaves with the transport team – even if the infant is less than 24 hours old.
-The transferring hospital/unit should also notify the receiving hospital/unit of the newborn’s screening status.
+The transferring hospital/unit should also notify the receiving hospital/unit of the newborn's screening status.
 The receiving hospital/unit should verify that every admitted infant has been screened.
 If the receiving hospital/unit cannot verify that a newborn has been screened, collect a specimen as soon as possible after 24 hours of life.
 It is preferable for an infant to be screened twice than to not be screened at all.
-The Newborn Screening Program encourages providers to reference the Newborn Screening: Pre-Transfer Checklist page before transferring an infant to another hospital/unit.
+We encourage providers to reference the Newborn Screening: Pre-Transfer Checklist page before transferring an infant to another hospital/unit.
 This from can be found on the Education Materials and Forms page.

 Each state has different newborn screening policies.
 If an infant born in another state is admitted to a Minnesota NICU, the receiving hospital should verify the infant's screening status with the birth hospital.
 If the receiving hospital cannot verify that the infant has been screened, collect a Minnesota newborn screening specimen as soon as possible after 24 hours of life.
 Infants born in Minnesota who are transferred to another state should be screened before the transfer occurs – even if the infant is less than 24 hours old.